Overview

 Recommendations for Protein During Pregnancy

 The recommended dietary allowance (RDA) is the average daily intake level sufficient to meet the nutrient requirements of nearly all (97%-98%) healthy people.
 The RDA for protein is 0.80 grams of protein for every kilogram (2.2 pounds) of body weight for someone who is not pregnant.
-During pregnancy the RDA is higher to account for both your physical changes and your baby’s growth.
+During pregnancy, the RDA is higher to account for both your physical changes and your baby’s growth.
 The RDA for pregnant women is 1.1 g of protein per kg (2.2 lbs) of body weight.
 For an expecting mom who weighs 150 lbs (about 68 kg), the RDA is about 75 grams of protein per day.
 This is about an additional 21g/day over pre-pregnancy requirements.

 Protein from Meat